docker/docs/content/manuals/docker-hub/image-library/_index.md

 ---
 description: Learn about Docker Hub's library of images, extensions, and plugins.
 keywords: Docker Hub, Hub, content library
-title: Container image library
+title: Content library
 linkTitle: Library
 weight: 20
 ---

-Docker Hub's container image library is the world's largest collection of container images, extensions, and plugins.
+Docker Hub's content library is the world's largest collection of container images, extensions, and plugins.
 It provides a central location to discover pre-built images and tools designed to streamline your container workflows, making it easier to share and collaborate.